szilvasi-group/NanoparticleAtomCounter/README.rst

 Assuming a spherical cap, we estimate the number of Total, Surface, Perimeter, and Interfacial atoms of a supported nanoparticle from the radius and contact angle, both of which can be easily gotten from TEM images

+Can be used on the web app_ or on a command line.

 Requirements
 ------------